LamininSolutions/mfsql-connector/source/version-control/index.rst

 4.10.30.74
 ~~~~~~~~~~

+This is a major new release with significant changes related to the vault application in response to M-Files moving to New Cloud.
+It has material implications for users of the Context Menu functionality.
+Consult :doc:`/blogs/update-to-VAF-4-10/index`

 #.
 Change of name of the procedure spMfGetSettingsForCofigurator to spMfGetSettingsForConfigurator
 #.
 The assemblies were updated to change the approach the license expiry date to avoid localisation issues.